-Indulge your palate in a memorable and rich dining experience with local ingredients only.
+Indulge your palate in a memorable and rich dining experience with local ingredients on this guided food tour of the the Sicilian capital of Palermo.

 Discover our traditions with only the best dishes at the best restaurants.
 Make unforgettable memories with an Italian culinary experience of the following dishes.